What happens to your application once it is submitted to law schools?

 (3) Once your application is complete, it can then be transmitted to the first file reviewer(s) to be read and evaluated (at which point your application is "under review," in many status checkers' terms).
 That doesn't always happen immediately—in fact, it often doesn't—but delays at this stage are typically just the result of the pace and workflow of the admissions office.

-But, why do some law school applicants hear back later than others, even if they applied sooner?
+Why do some law school applicants hear back later than others, even if they applied sooner?

 Applications often encounter delays in this process, particularly at the #3 stage outlined above.
 But why?
 What does it mean?
-Law schools like to talk about "rolling" admissions, but that does not mean that all applications are read and decisions rendered in the order in which they received.
+Law schools like to talk about "rolling" admissions, but that does not mean that all applications are read and decisions rendered in the order in which they are received.

 Early in the cycle, there's another factor at play here as well—at that stage, law schools can't yet be sure what to expect.
 They don't know how the applicant pool is going to shake out (at a national level, regional level, or at their school specifically), and as a result, they don't know whether they'll be able to maintain their medians, raise them, or have to lower them.
 They do know, regardless, that they'll want to admit applicants above both of their target medians, and that they'll likely deny most applicants below both medians, but that leaves a whole middle section of their applicant pool for whom their decision-making process might look different depending on a number of factors that will only become clear as the cycle progresses.